Welcome to Sri Balaji Society, Pune

-Sri Balaji Society functions like a Corporate Entity
+Sri Balaji Society, Pune functions like a Corporate Entity

-Sri Balaji Society/ Management institutes/ Colleges are run on the lines of a corporate entity.
-The Directors of the Management Institutes function like CEO’s.
+Sri Balaji Society, Pune / Management institutes / Colleges are run on the lines of a corporate entity.
+The Directors of the Management Institutes function like CEs.
 Students are treated as 'Student Managers' with due respect, love, concern, dignity and authority.
 Those who perform are rewarded.
 Delinquent students are dealt with disciplinary actions.
 Discipline, Dedication and Determination are our ‘Mantras’.
-The ability to perform and grow towards a definite career in any part of the country are the qualities expected from every 'Student Manager'.
+The ability to perform & grow towards a definite career in any part of the country is a quality expected from every 'Student Manager'.
 Here 'Time' is treated as the most precious resource.
-Our classes generally commence at early morning hours 08:00 am and may go on even beyond 07:00 pm with minimum breaks.
-We also hold late night classes/examinations as and when required.
+Our classes generally commence at 8:00 AM and may go on even beyond 07:00 pm with minimum breaks.
+We also hold late night classes /examinations as and when required.

-Sri Balaji Society is proud of its Governing Bodies for each of it’s institutes.
+Sri Balaji Society, Pune is proud of Its Governing Bodies for each of Its institutes.
 Headed by a Chairman of great eminence, proven leadership maturity ,wisdom and scholarly knowledge.
 Every Governing Body comprises of many Top ranking professionals from the corporate world besides the President, few Trustees and the Director of the respective institute.
-Every prestigious governing body meets periodically at least once in 6 months to review the student related affairs, grooming process of the students and the futuristic development of the respective institutes.
+Every prestigious governing body meets at least once in 6 months to review the student related affairs, grooming process of the students and the futuristic development of the respective institutes.
 These institutions are slowly maturing and will play a critical role to ensure the right atmosphere in the institute(s) and smooth /stimulating environment in the campus .